-The Board of Directors meets on a regularly scheduled basis and met ten times during the year ended December 31, 2004.
-During 2004, all but three directors attended 100% of the aggregate of all meetings of the Board of Directors and of the committees of the Board of Directors on which that director served.
-Due to other business obligations 2 directors missed one meeting each.
-One director missed one meeting due to illness.
-All directors attended the 2004 annual meeting.
+The Board of Directors meets on a regularly scheduled basis and met twelve times during the year ended December 31, 2005.
+During 2005, all but two directors attended 100% of the aggregate of all meetings of the Board of Directors and of the committees of the Board of Directors on which that director served.
+Due to other business obligations, two directors missed one meeting each.
+All directors attended the 2005 annual meeting.